 PricewaterhouseCoopers CI LLP was re-appointed as independent external auditor during the year.
 The Board has reviewed the effectiveness of the external auditor and considers them to be independent; and the Board is confident they take the necessary steps in order to ensure their continued independence and objectivity.
 The Board feels the external audit work is done to an excellent standard, in a timely manner, and any issues are communicated in a clear and concise way in order to gain a prompt result.
 A resolution to reappoint PricewaterhouseCoopers CI LLP as independent external auditor to the Company will be proposed at the forthcoming AGM.
 PricewaterhouseCoopers CI LLP has been the appointed auditor since 2012, when the last audit tender was conducted.
+The Audit Committee recognises that it is best practice to put an audit out to tender every ten years and rotate the auditor every twenty.
+Due to the stage of life of the Company, the Audit Committee believes it to be disadvantageous to Shareholders to initiate an audit tender process.
+With that said, to safeguard auditor objectivity, PricewaterhouseCoopers CI LLP operates a five-year rotation policy for audit engagement leaders on listed companies such as the Company.
 Rotation of the audit engagement leader and other staff in senior positions is reviewed on a regular basis by the audit engagement leader.
 The Audit Committee is responsible for the scrutiny of all non-audit services.